 Archaic.
-Cast of the original in the Regional Archaeological Museum, Palermo.
-Metope from a temple in Selinunte, a Greek colony on the southern coast of Sicily, 6th-5th centuries BCE.
+Cast of the original relief in the Regional Archaeological Museum, Palermo.
+Metope from a temple in Selinute, a Greek Colony on the Southern Coast of Sicily, 6th-5th Centuries BCE.

 - ancient greece